What makes the Dearborn Difference?

-- Quality + Safety: We’re ranked the #1 safest public university in Michigan and the 6th all-around best regional public university in the Midwest by U.S. News & World Report.
+- We’re ranked the 5th all-around best regional public university in the region by U.S. News & World Report.

-- We have over 50,000 living alumni, 80% of whom are living in and giving back to Michigan.
+- We have more than 55,000 living alumni, 80% of whom are living in and giving back to Michigan.

 - Students have the opportunity to participate in 150+ student organizations on campus.

-- Nearly half of our students are the first in their family to attend college.
+- Nearly 40 percent of our students are the first in their family to attend college.

 - UM-Dearborn has earned the Community Engagement Classification, awarded by The Carnegie Foundation for the Advancement of Teaching, for the university’s commitment to being deeply engaged with its larger community through teaching, learning, research and service that makes a difference.